 BIOLOGY

-“Abstract: Casual observations in Sarah Furnace Cave, Clarion County, Pennsylvania have shown that the cave is frequented by porcupines, raccoons, little Brown Bats, and Eastern Pipistrelle Bats.
+“Abstract: Casual observations … have shown that the cave is frequented by porcupines, raccoons, Little Brown Bats, and Eastern Pipistrelle Bats.
 Invertebrates observed include spiders, harvestmen, pseudoscorpions, millipedes, springtails, flies, gnats, mosquitoes, moths, and beetle larva.

 Introduction: The purpose of this paper is to provide a listing of animals or animal signs observed during the past year by members of the Northwestern Pennsylvania Cave Survey.
-As of May 1984 that group had been exploring, mapping, and studying Sarah Furnace (Porter’s) Cave, Clarion County, Pennsylvania, for approximately one year.”
+As of May, 1984 that group had been exploring, mapping, and studying … the cave, Clarion County, Pennsylvania, for approximately one year.”

 One major ongoing study by Robert H. Frank examined the usage of the cave by bats during the winter.